ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. function:: Hierarchy.setAVLR(self, i, vlr)

-    Set the value learning rate of an action layer (A) at the bottom of the hierarchy (input layer)
+    Set the value learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param vlr: (float32) value to set

 .. function:: Hierarchy.getAVLR(self, i)

-    Get the value learning rate of an action layer (A) at the bottom of the hierarchy (input layer)
+    Get the value learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (float32) vlr

 .. function:: Hierarchy.setAALR(self, i, alr)

-    Set the action learning rate of an action layer (A) at the bottom of the hierarchy (input layer)
+    Set the action learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param alr: (float32) value to set

 .. function:: Hierarchy.getAALR(self, i)

-    Get the action learning rate of an action layer (A) at the bottom of the hierarchy (input layer)
+    Get the action learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (float32) alr

 .. function:: Hierarchy.setADiscount(self, i, discount)

-    Set the discount factor of an action layer (A) at the bottom of the hierarchy (input layer)
+    Set the discount factor of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param discount: (float32) value to set

 .. function:: Hierarchy.getADiscount(self, i)

-    Get the discount factor of an action layer (A) at the bottom of the hierarchy (input layer)
+    Get the discount factor of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (float32) discount

 .. function:: Hierarchy.setAMinSteps(self, i, minSteps)

-    Set the minSteps (minimum number of samples before actor can update) of an action layer (A) at the bottom of the hierarchy (input layer)
+    Set the minSteps (minimum number of samples before actor can update) of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param minSteps: (int32) value to set

 .. function:: Hierarchy.getAMinSteps(self, i)

-    Get the minSteps (minimum number of samples before actor can update) of an action layer (A) at the bottom of the hierarchy (input layer)
+    Get the minSteps (minimum number of samples before actor can update) of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (int32) minSteps

 .. function:: Hierarchy.setAHistoryIters(self, i, historyIters)

-    Set the historyIters (number of iterations of credit assignment) of an action layer (A) at the bottom of the hierarchy (input layer)
+    Set the historyIters (number of iterations of credit assignment) of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param historyIters: (int32) value to set

 .. function:: Hierarchy.getAHistoryIters(self, i)

-    Get the historyIters (number of iterations of credit assignment) of an action layer (A) at the bottom of the hierarchy (input layer)
+    Get the historyIters (number of iterations of credit assignment) of an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (int32) historyIters

 .. function:: Hierarchy.setAExplore(self, i, explore)

-    Set whether to explore (automatic boltzmann exploration) or not (deterministic) on an action layer (A) at the bottom of the hierarchy (input layer)
+    Set whether to explore (automatic boltzmann exploration) or not (deterministic) on an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :param explore: (boolean) value to set

 .. function:: Hierarchy.getAExplore(self, i)

-    Get whether to explore (automatic boltzmann exploration) or not (deterministic) on an action layer (A) at the bottom of the hierarchy (input layer)
+    Get whether to explore (automatic boltzmann exploration) or not (deterministic) on an action layer (A) at the bottom of the hierarchy (IO layer)

-    :param i: (int32) index of the input layer
+    :param i: (int32) index of the IO layer
     :rtype: (boolean) explore

 .. function:: Hierarchy.getERadius(self, l)